 I thoroughly enjoy my all-too-short time at the Academy and then even more inspiring whilst on my UK and European travels seeing course graduates working in the industry with immense credibility gained during their quite intense and demanding education in Lyme Regis.
 I’ve bumped in to ex students with successful boat building careers in Italy and Spain and also flagship UK manufacturers, and been amazed how several flourishing small boat building businesses have been created through time spent as a BBA student.
 In fact an ex-student works for our company!

 What a perfect place to learn fantastic new skills and a great credit to those who have given their hard work, students and tutors alike.

-Your college has set the benchmark for the future of training craftsmen which has long been the biggest worry of traditional boat builders and repairers.
-Your college deserves to go from strength to strength and I for one will recommend it to anyone looking for a career in our industry.
+Your college has set the benchmark for the future of training craftsmen, which has long been the biggest worry of traditional boat builders and repairers.
+You deserve to go from strength to strength, and I for one will recommend it to anyone looking for a career in our industry.

 I have built some 4000 small boats and trained around seventy apprentices on small boat construction.
 Many of those apprentices now work for, manage or indeed own companies building and servicing large sea-going craft.
 By contrast, I was never able to integrate into the system those who came to small craft from the big boat sector.